sarsanaee/sarsanaee.github.io/about.md

 I also spend a couple of months at [EPFL LCA2](https://www.epfl.ch/labs/lca2/) in 2017.
 I studied the availability of Electrical Grid Controllers on Xen hypervisor.

 ### News
+10-11-2021 - <a href="">Backdraft: a Lossless Virtual Switch that Prevents the Slow Receiver Problem</a> has been accepted to NSDI'22!
+09-11-2021 - Best poster award for <a href="https://conferences2.sigcomm.org/co-next/2021/#!/program-poster">THE CASE FOR NETWORK FUNCTIONS DECOMPOSITION</a> at CoNEXT'21!
 15-11-2021 - Our work (led by <a href="https://sebymiano.github.io/">Sebastiano
 Miano</a>) "<a href="">Domain Specific Run Time Optimization for Software Data Planes</a>", has been accepted to <a href="https://asplos-conference.org/">ASPLOS'22</a>!